bryanjhdang/bryanjhdang.github.io/README.md

 - `npm install`
 - `npm run dev`

-## For future me to update the website with changes
+## To update the website with local changes
-- Will have to figure this out
+- Continue making changes normally
+- `npm run deploy` to build the dist folder onto `gh-pages` branch
+- Remember to commit and push changes to main after too